davidgolub/SimpleQA/README.md

 https://arxiv.org/abs/1604.00727

 To run the evaluation script first build the container:
-# Building the container
+# Pull the container
-docker build -t davidgolub:simpleqa .
+docker pull davidgolub/simpleqa
 docker run -it simpleqa /bin/bash

 # Then inside the container start the freebase server